PlutoPay

 06. Visual Design

-“fast, simple and intuitive”
+“fast, simple, and intuitive”

 1. PlutoPay Style Guide

-1. Grids and Breakpoints
+1. Responsive Grids and Breakpoints

 1. Accessibility check

-1. Final solution
+1. Final Solution

 Try PlutoPay prototype!